 The SORs listed below have all been reported as legitimate SORs by our Suppliers.
 However, most of the CMRTs we collected from our Suppliers were provided at the company level (meaning the Suppliers reported on all of their products rather than on the specific products they sold to us).
 Therefore, we cannot confirm that any of the SORs listed below are actually used in the production of our products.
-Any SORs reported by our Suppliers that are not currently enrolled in any audit are encouraged to do so by direct communication with our Service Provider.
-Each of the SORs identified by our Suppliers for 2021 were identified as RMAP conformant.
-The compliance status of these SORs may change throughout our 2021 collection period and may continue to change for any future period.
+Each of the SORs identified by our Suppliers for 2022 were identified as RMAP conformant.
+The compliance status of these SORs may change throughout our 2022 collection period and may continue to change for any future period.

-The status information reflected below is current as of May 5, 2022.
+The status information reflected below is current as of May 2, 2023.